brettz9/jsoe/README.md

 These are collections of individual types, justified by the subitems not being so frequent as to necessitate their own separate enumeration.

+Supported supertypes include:

 - Special Real Number (`Infinity`, `-Infinity`, `-0`) - Used with IndexedDB keys (even though -0 apparently [to be converted](https://github.com/w3c/IndexedDB/issues/375) to 0)
 - Special Number (`Infinity`, `-Infinity`, `-0`, `NaN`) - Used with Structured Cloning values

 ## Known issues

-- Cannot provide maps with object keys pointing to the same objects as used as map values
+- Cannot provide maps with object keys pointing to the same objects as used as map values; likewise with Sets?
+- Certain cyclical structures may have issues
+- `typeson-registry`'s structured cloning should throw on more objects, so bad data doesn't end up stored
 - Lacks support for certain Structured Cloning types.
 See to-dos below.

 ## To-dos